WGRB: WVON takes over 1390

 In 1975, Globetrotter Communications, owners of soul music station WVON, purchased WNUS-AM-FM from McLendon for $3,550,000, and moved WVON from its 1,000-watt signal on 1450 kHz to the 5,000-watt facility on 1390 kHz that had been occupied by WNUS.
 WVON retained the studios it had used on 1450 in South Lawndale.

 WNUS-FM changed to a disco format later that year, with a change of call letters to WGCI-FM.
 In 1977, Combined Communications Corporation purchased Globetrotter Communications, and the following year Combined Communications merged with Gannett Co.

-As WGCI, & the switch to WGRB
+WGCI

 On October 3, 1983, the station's call sign was changed to WGCI.
 The station aired an urban adult contemporary format.
 Yvonne Daniels hosted mornings.
 By 1986, the station was airing an urban contemporary format as part of a simulcast with 107.5 WGCI-FM.

-On January 16, 1989, the station debuted an African-American-oriented talk format.
+On January 16, 1989, the AM station debuted an African-American-oriented talk format, while WGCI-FM continued to play urban contemporary music.
 The talk format was dropped September 10, 1990, and it adopted an urban oldies format branded "Dusty Radio".

+WGRB

-The format changed to gospel music on October 5, 1998 under Chancellor Media ownership.
-Its call letters were changed to WGRB on June 1, 2004 to differentiate it from its sister FM station.
+The format changed to urban gospel music on October 5, 1998, under Chancellor Media ownership.
+Chancellor Media was merged into Clear Channel Communications in 2000.

+The station's call letters were changed to WGRB on June 1, 2004, to differentiate it from its sister station, WGCI-FM.
+Clear Channel Communications changed its name to iHeartMedia in 2014.